 Transport Minister Derek Mackay, said: “I am delighted to be launching this new initiative, which is providing expert analysis highlighting where electric vehicles can be most effectively introduced into fleets.
 We are also backing this analysis with £2.5 million of funding to enable councils and their partners to act by buying or leasing electric cars and vans.

-“We are committed to freeing our towns, cities and communities from the damaging effects of petrol and diesel fuelled vehicles and Switched On Fleets takes us further down the road to achieving this.
-More electric vehicles on the roads is an important step in increasing awareness among drivers that there are viable alternatives to petrol and diesel cars.”The manifesto for change from fossil fuelled vehicles has already seen more than £17 million of investment since 2013.
+“We are committed to freeing our towns, cities, and communities from the damaging effects of petrol and diesel-fuelled vehicles and Switched On Fleets takes us further down the road to achieving this.
+More electric vehicles on the roads is an important step in increasing awareness among drivers that there are viable alternatives to petrol and diesel cars.”The manifesto for change from fossil-fuelled vehicles has already seen more than £17 million of investment since 2013.
 Some of this money has gone towards installing public charge points across Scotland.
 More than six hundred of these now exist.
 Two hundred more have been placed in non-public locations.
 These include workplaces, private residences, and council buildings.
-Scotland is now leading the rest of the UK in electric car take up.
-Four out of five councils in Scotland have switched to electric cars.Colin Ferguson, CEO of Switched On Fleets partner, Route Monkey, said: “Our evidence-based analysis for Switched On Fleets enables Councils to make informed choices for electric vehicle deployment, so that these vehicles deliver cost savings as well as environmental benefits.
+Scotland is now leading the rest of the UK in the electric car take up.
+Four out of five councils in Scotland have switched to electric cars.Colin Ferguson, CEO of Switched On Fleets partner, Route Monkey, said: “Our evidence-based analysis for Switched-On Fleets enables Councils to make informed choices for electric vehicle deployment so that these vehicles deliver cost savings as well as environmental benefits.
 Working closely with the Energy Saving Trust, we can help Scotland’s public sector fleets remain at the forefront of electric vehicle adoption.”